When I got sober on 9/5/16, I didn’t have a support system. Not even AA.

 SPIRITUAL PRACTICES

-So much of sobriety is learning to trust ourselves and allow the journey to unfold as it should- trust that we’ll grow with each mistake, that we’re making the right decisions, and that we’re being guided every step of the way.
+So much of sobriety is learning to trust ourselves and the Divine- trust that we’ll grow with each mistake, that we’re making the right decisions, and that we’re being guided every step of the way.

 But trust wasn’t something that came easily for me.
-So I didn’t know how to surrender to the Divine and still struggle with this at times.
+So I didn’t know how to surrender to the Divine and their unfolding for my life.

-I also never had the luxury of strong role models encouraging me to be my own person.
+I also never had strong role models encouraging me to be my own person.
 So I lacked an awareness that came with standing in your truth, witnessing yourself without judgment, and learning to evolve beyond your own perceived limitations.

 FOUND SAFETY WITHIN MYSELF